lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/LATISS/ATspectrograph-failed.rst

 ..
 It is preferred to include them as a bulleted or enumerated list.
 ..
 Post screenshots of the error state or relevant tracebacks.

+There are a few different common error modes which can result in an ATSpectrograph Failure.
+If the ATSpectrograph goes in Fault State and cannot be re-enabled, it is likely that you will need to follow this procedure to recover.

+Some examples include:
-* You get a timeout error after running a script like :file:`auxtel/standard_scripts/daytime_checkout/latiss_checkout.py` or another.
+* You get a timeout error related to the self.latiss.setup_instrument method when running a script like :file:`auxtel/standard_scripts/daytime_checkout/latiss_checkout.py` or another.
 Check the error message (similar to the :ref:`error message <error-message-latiss-checkout>` shown below).

-* There is an error with the linear stage while enabling the ATSpectrograph CSC, such as the :ref:`error message <error-message-stage-enabling>` shown below.
+* There is an error with the linear stage position while enabling the ATSpectrograph CSC, such as the :ref:`error message <error-message-stage-enabling>` shown below.

 * There is a difference between the **grating stage position** shown in the EUI and the nominal position (approximately 67 mm).
 You can find the ``Grating Stage position (mm)`` field in the ACE spectrograph tab, shown in the :ref:`step 2.5 <SpectrographEUI>` image.
 This means the **grating stage encoder was not correctly initialized**, so the read encoder position is not the real physical value, causing the next move command to fail.
 This issue first occurred on February 23, 2023.
 The stage position read 324 mm after a reset, and afterwards a move command to +67 mm failed with a timeout (`OBS-272`_).